ClementTsang/Transcripter/README.md

 ## Motivation

-I was looking for a simple offline program to get transcripts from a bunch of lecture recordings I had, and also wanted a bit of an excuse to get my feet wet with F#, Avalonia, and STT.
+I was looking for a simple offline program to get transcripts from a bunch of lecture recordings I had, and also wanted a bit of an excuse to get my feet wet with F# and Avalonia.